OGRECave/blender2ogre/NodeAnimations.md

 Play the animation and you will see the cube go upwards, increase in size 1.5 times and rotate 45º degrees to the right.

-Don't forget to `Push Down` the action from the `Action Editor` to put it into the NLA stack for before exporting.
+Don't forget to `Push Down` the action from the `Action Editor` to put it into the NLA stack before exporting.

 ![push-down.png](images/push-down.png)